 17. Take your time.

+Slow it down, my friend!
 You won’t get bonus points for being the first person to finish the exam.
 Take your time on each and every question.
-Read each answer thoroughly and make sure you fully understand the question before answering it.
+Read each answer carefully and thoroughly and make sure you fully understand the question before answering it.

 18. Don’t know it?
 Skip it.

-This is also one of my top hacks for taking the TMC Exam from out book, Hacking the TMC Board Exam.
+This is also one of my many hacks for taking the TMC Exam from our course, Hacking the TMC Board Exam.

 19. Still don’t know the answer?
 Pick C.

-This is scientifically proven to work.
+This is scientifically proven to work 100% of the time.
 Just kidding.
 This is just something I always do.
 I keep my guesses consistent by choosing the same answer on each of the questions that I absolutely do not know.

-Now, for the most part, you should be able to narrow the choices down to the best two.
-This tip ONLY applies
+Now, for the most part, you should be able to narrow the choices down to two choices, then you can select the best of the two.
+This tip ONLY applies to the questions that you just absolutely do not have a clue about.

 20. Read back through your exam.